LoopKit/loopdocs/docs/faqs/cgm-faqs.md

 ### Can I use Libre sensors with a reader like Miao Miao?

-Loop 3.4.0 and later allows any Libre sensor supported by [LibreTransmitter](https://github.com/dabear/LibreTransmitter#libretransmitter-for-loop).
+Loop 3.4.0 and later allows any Libre sensor supported by [LibreTransmitter](https://github.com/dabear/LibreTransmitter#libretransmitter-for-loop){: target="_blank" }.

 See [Which CGMs are supported by the *Loop* app?](#which-cgms-are-supported-by-the-loop-app).